Discover our milestones by clicking the decade that interests you.

 Five Boeing 737-100s join the fleet.

 Our annual revenue hits S$100 million for the first time.

-The sarong kebaya is designed by French couturier Pierre Balmain, and becomes the signature outfit for the Singapore Girl.
+The sarong kebaya is introduced in 1968, and subsequently adapted by French couturier Pierre Balmain to become the signature outfit for the Singapore Girl.

 Three new Boeing 707s mean more frequent flights, further, faster.